 “Devotion” is, without question, the single most depressing song Rivers Cuomo has ever written.
 That’s no small claim, especially considering the Pinkerton era from whence it came.
 The song is a b-side to the “El Scorcho” single and, like most Weezer b-sides, is fantastic: most all of the ones we’ve heard are as good if [...]

-Ah, what a disappointment the Red Album b-sides were.
-For the first time since The Green Album (okay, Maladroit‘s “Living Without You” hardly counts; Pat’s Franklin Mint remix of “Keep Fishin’” sure as hell doesn’t), we were promised a series of outtakes and bonus cuts through a slew of singles and special deals.
-The Deluxe [...]
+What a disappointment the Red Album b-sides were.
+For the first time since The Green Album, fans were promised a series of outtakes and bonus cuts through a slew of singles and special deals.
+The Deluxe Edition graced us with four (excellent) extra tracks from the Red sessions; various iTunes pre-order and “buy full album” shenanigans were […]

-The year was 2001, and Weezer was poised for a comeback.
+In 2001, Weezer was poised for a comeback.
 The past year had been one of changes for the band, who had returned from three long, stagnant years to play their first “reunion” tour to rapturous applause and surprisingly sold-out audiences.
-These shows offered the debut both of a replacement bassist, Mikey Welsh, [...]
+These shows offered the debut both of a replacement bassist, Mikey Welsh, and of a […]